 Next – Find your dream home in your desired location, make contact with house swap members, and organize an exchange.

-Lastly – Finalize details, and head off on your dream vacation!
+Lastly – Finalize the details, and head off on your dream vacation!

 Review your insurance policies.
 Check with your agent to find out if you need additional liability coverage on your home and contents.
 Likewise, if you share your automobile.